Ring Slings and Mei Tais: The Yay to the Nay

 A few weeks ago, I entered the complex world of baby carriers.
 I started with a post on baby wraps and since then, I have been toting my newborn (edited to add: she’s currently six weeks old and 9lbs) around in various baby ring slings and mei tais.
 What’s a Mei Tai?
 Well, it’s not an alcoholic drink, that’s for sure.
 And I wouldn’t recommend tying one when you’ve had one too many either.

-(I actually went to a place called Metro Minis in New York City, to make all my purchases and get instruction on how to use them properly (you should go there if you live in the area!).
+(I actually went to a place called Metro Minis in New York City (no longer in business), to make all my purchases and get instruction on how to use them properly.
 Seeing a visual demonstration, whether in-store or by using baby wearing videos online, is key.)

 Allow me to help….

 Mei Tais (also known as Asian style baby carriers) are all very similar.
 They are sort of a middle ground between wraps and structured soft carriers like the Ergo or the Baby Bjorn.
 Their shape is similar to a structured carrier but instead of buckles, all closures are done with double knots.
-You will find no buttons, snaps, or hardware whatsoever on a Catbird Baby Mai Tei.
+You will find no buttons, snaps, or hardware whatsoever on a Catbird Baby Mai Tei (c. $83 – $90).

 Basically, you double knot one strap around your waist, hold your baby close as you pull the carrier over the baby’s back and then throw the straps over your shoulder, criss-cross the straps and then bring them around the front, twist and then double knot in the back.
 Which, I now realize, is way easier than it sounds.
 Case in point, I only needed to be shown how to use it once before I got it down.
 And unlike a baby wrap or a ring sling, there is no room for error— I really can’t imagine any way that you could do it wrong (always double knot).